octofhir/maki/CONTRIBUTING.md

 ## License

-By contributing to FSH Lint, you agree that your contributions will be licensed under either:
+By contributing to maki, you agree that your contributions will be licensed under either:

 - Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE))
 - MIT License ([LICENSE-MIT](LICENSE))